particle4dev/marketplace-ntf-demo/README.md

 Let's say USER B wants to buy USER C's NFT ID 100 for 10000 TOKEN and MARKETPLACE will take 20% of the transaction fee.
 Here are the steps you do it:

-- STEP 1: Allow MARKETPLACE ADDRESS to transfer any token owned by USER C:
+- STEP 1: Allow MARKETPLACE ADDRESS to transfer any NFT owned by USER C:

 (NOTE: call function from address C)